digitallysavvy/group-video-chat/Guide.md

 ```

 The last button in the group is the `leaveChannelBtn`.
-The Agora SDK makes it pretty simple with `client.leave()` but in good practive, we want to stop the local camera, and mic tracks.
+The Agora SDK makes it pretty simple with `client.leave()` but in good practice, we want to stop the local camera and mic tracks.
 We'll check if the screen-share is active and stop/unpublish those tracks as well.

 Once the local user has successfully left the channel, we'll want to reset the `remote-users` object and all the flags for tracking the active state of the local mic/camera/screen-share.
-We'll also want to make sure the media controls are back to their starting state, before we hide them and show the Join form overlay.
+We'll also want to make sure the media controls are back to their starting state before we hide them and show the Join form overlay.

 ```javascript
 const handleLeaveChannel = async () => {